NickBot-dev/configure-ad/README.md

 </p>
 <p>
 Installing Active Directory, from the Domain Controller Virtual Machine, also known as DC-1.
 Open Server Manager and click "Add Roles and Features", install Active Directory Domain Services.
 In the third screenshot, select "Rename this PC (advanced)", Promote as a Domain Controller: Setup a new forest as "mydomain.com" (can be anything).
-Restart and then log back into DC-1 as user: "mydomain.com\labuser".
+Restart the DC-1 Virtual Machine and then log back in as username: "mydomain.com\labuser".
 </p>
 <br />